dev1ashish/stable-diffusion-from-scratch/README.md

 This project demonstrates the potential of diffusion models in generating high-quality images from noise, showcasing the capabilities of PyTorch and the DDPM scheduler in creating advanced AI/ML models.
 The stable diffusion model, with its modified U-Net architecture, provides a robust framework for image generation tasks, offering a glimpse into the future of generative models.

--get the weights from https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main
+-get the v1-5-pruned-emaonly.ckpt pre trained weight from https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main